Skip to main content

 IT engineers focused on the development of software applications and on processing digital information in the industrial field.

 They work as professionals of IT solutions and systems.
-They are able to work in teams and deal with complex issues in the industrial field involving digital components, systems and services.
+They are able to work in teams and deal with complex issues in the industrial field that involve digital components, systems and services.

 Educational goals